docker/docs/content/engine/api/sdk/_index.md

 > **Important**
 >
-> The previous assume you're using cURL 7.50.0 or above.
+> The previous examples assume you're using cURL 7.50.0 or above.
 Older versions of
 > cURL used a [non-standard URL notation](https://github.com/moby/moby/issues/17960)
 > when using a socket connection.
 >